xvinz47-cmyk/spacefart-simulator/README.md

 # spacefart-simulator
-i made this game as a project in my freetime because i was bored
+i made this game as a project in my freetime because i was bored, trigonometry is hard so i had ai help me with that

-May 4, 2026 - Added triple T as the ship icon